True Colors (Amphibia): Plot

-Back in the throne room, Anne, Sprig, Polly, Frobo, and General Yunan are waiting for Andrias, with Sasha and Grime tied up.
-Andrias then arrives with Marcy, Hop Pop, and Lady Olivia and is ready to send the girls home.
-Despite Sasha's warnings, Anne gives the Calamity Box to Andrias, who begins to tell everyone an ancient tale.
-Long ago, Newtopia was a glorious kingdom of greatness until that greatness was lost when the Calamity Box was stolen from him because he trusted those he thought were his friends.
-But now that the box is back, he can finally return his kingdom to glory, revealing that his ancestors were not explorers, but conquerors.
-He puts the Calamity Box on a pedestal, which causes his castle to rise into the sky, and reactivates his robot army.
-To everyone's horror, he reveals that he plans to finish his ancestors' work by using the Calamity Box to travel to and conquer other worlds.
-He demonstrates his power by destroying one of the Toad Towers.
-Marcy tries to talk to Andrias, saying that this wasn't part of their deal, but Andrias reveals he lied to her.
-He also admits to Anne and Sasha that Marcy had full knowledge of the Calamity Box and got them all stuck in Amphibia on purpose.
-Marcy reveals that on the day they left, her parents told her that they were moving away, but Marcy, not wanting to be apart from her friends, decided to use the Calamity Box to keep them all together in Amphibia.
+With Sasha and Grime tied up, Anne, Sprig, Polly, Frobo, and Yunan return to the throne room to wait for Andrias, who arrives with Marcy, Hop Pop, and Olivia.
+Anne, ignoring Sasha's warnings, gives the box to Andrias, who proceeds to tell everyone that he has been waiting for the box to return to his possession with the intention to conquer other worlds.
+He puts the box on a pedestal, which causes his castle to rise into the sky and deploys an army of robots, destroys one of the Toad Towers, and reveals that, much to Marcy's horror, he has been lying to her; he then tells Anne and Sasha that Marcy indeed had full knowledge of the box's powers and got them all stuck in Amphibia on purpose.
+The truth exposed, Marcy confesses that on the day they left, her parents told her they would be moving away; not wanting to be split from her friends, she decided to use the box to keep them all together in Amphibia.